 Community leaders George Williams, of Metairie, and Bill James, of Ruston, each gifted five acres of what is now Crowder Boulevard, at I-10.
 In addition, 3.5 acres was donated by Marvin Kratter, of the Kratt Corporation.
 Kenneth Schor along with many other committed citizens and businesses made their financial pledge toward the remainder of the land needed.
 With pledges and shrewd trade negotiations, Schor acquired the present 22.5 acre campus.

-1983 - Methodist Health System Foundation, Inc. (MHSFI) was established as the system holding company of Pendleton Memorial Hospital (PMMH), as well as a vehicle for vertical integration of related healthcare services, and for fund raising for the organization.
+- 1983 - Methodist Health System Foundation (MHSF) was established as the system holding company of Pendleton Memorial Hospital (PMMH), as well as a vehicle for vertical integration of related healthcare services, and for fund raising for the organization.

-2005 - Methodist Hospital closes due to Hurricane Katrina.
-Methodist Health System Foundation, Inc. establishes temporary offices in pursuant of our mission.
-Begins the rebuilding process
+- 2005 - Methodist Hospital closes due to Hurricane Katrina.
+Methodist Health System Foundation establishes temporary offices in pursuant of our mission.
+The rebuilding process begins.

-2007 - MHSFI introduces a School Based Health Center on the campus of Chalmette High School
+- 2007 - MHSF introduces a School Based Health Center on the campus of Chalmette High School

-2013 - MHSFI introduces a School Based Health Center on the campus of Nunez Community College
+- 2013 - MHSF introduces a School Based Health Center on the campus of Nunez Community College

-2015 - MHSFI celebrated a decade of difference as a Legacy Foundation
+- 2015 - MHSF celebrated a decade of difference as a Legacy Foundation